Chokhmah

 What is Chokhmah in Kabbalah?

 Chokhmah (חָכְמָה) means "Wisdom" and is the 2nd sefirah on the Tree of Life, located on the Right/Mercy pillar.
-Chokhmah is the first point of differentiated existence -- the moment when infinite potential becomes a specific something.
-If Keter is the will to create, Chokhmah is the first flash of what will be created.
+Flash.
+Before the word for it.

 What happens when Chokhmah is out of balance?

-When Chokhmah is in excess: When Chokhmah dominates without Binah's structuring influence, a person becomes flooded with ideas but unable to develop any of them.
+When Chokhmah is in excess: When Chokhmah dominates without Binah's structuring vessel, ideas flood in faster than any of them can be developed.
 The mind races with insights, connections, and possibilities, but nothing is brought to completion.
-When deficient: When Chokhmah's channel is blocked, a person operates entirely on received knowledge and habitual patterns.
-There is no originality, no fresh perception, no creative spark.
+When deficient: When Chokhmah's channel is blocked, life runs on received knowledge and habitual repetition.
+No originality, no fresh perception, no creative spark.

 How do you meditate on Chokhmah?

-Focus awareness on the right side of the head.
-Visualize a single point of brilliant light appearing in darkness -- not expanding, not elaborating, just a point.
-Hold this image without trying to understand it or develop it.
-Let the mind become completely quiet and receptive, as if waiting for a flash of lightning that will illuminate an entire landscape in an instant.
-When an insight or image arises spontaneously, receive it without grasping.
-The practice is to cultivate the receptive emptiness that allows Chokhmah to flow.
+Bring awareness to the right side of the head, just above the ear, near the temple.
+Visualize a single point of brilliant light appearing in darkness — not expanding, not elaborating, just a point.
+Hold the image without trying to understand it.
+Let the mind become completely quiet and receptive, the way the body waits for a flash of lightning that will illuminate an entire landscape in an instant.
+When an insight or image arises spontaneously, receive it without grasping at it.
+The work is to cultivate the receptive emptiness that allows Chokhmah to flow.
+Patanjali's Yoga Sutra 1.48 names the same target state: ritambhara prajna, the truth-bearing wisdom that arises in the deepest layers of samadhi.

 What chakra corresponds to Chokhmah?